 You don’t have to buy a spiralizer to make zucchini noodles.
 It will take a little more work without but is totally and absolutely possible without any fancy equipment whatsoever.
 If you have a mandoline, put it on the thickest setting and slice your zucchini into thick slices and then cut into long noodles with a sharp knife.

 If you don’t have a mandoline use a vegetable peeler and peel the zucchini into long slices, then use a sharp knife to cut noodles.
 It’s important to note that by using a vegetable peeler your noodles will be much thinner than with a spiralizer and need even less time in the pan.

-Zucchini contains a lot of water so the number 1 complaint with them is that they become soggy when cooking.
-You can, of course, eat them raw and avoid from getting soggy altogether.
+Zucchini or any vegetable really contains a lot of water so the number 1 complaint with spiralized vegetables is that they become soggy when cooked.
+You can, of course, eat them raw and avoid them getting soggy altogether.
 I prefer mine warm though.
 The trick is to sautée super quickly and on a large surface.

 A big pan on medium heat.
 Wait for the pan to be really hot, add the zucchini noodles and move around constantly so the steam can evaporate instead of settle at the bottom.
 As soon as the first zucchini becomes soft remove it from the pan.
 It’s warm and steamy and will continue cooking on your plate.
 That’s why it’s important to immediately remove from pan.
 If you overcook it, it becomes soggy.
 Which brings us to our next point.

 The best sauce for this noodle dish